 A digital multi-plane shoot allowed full control over the timing of the animated paintings which were created using a combination of traditional and digital tools.

-For "The Brothers Grimm" we created a range of watercolour paintings with shapes and textures hinting at enchanted forests and mystical creatures, to pull the audience into the movie, building up anticipation without letting the cat out of the bag.
+For "The Brothers Grimm" we created a range of ink paintings with shapes and textures hinting at enchanted forests and mystical creatures, to pull the audience into the movie, building up anticipation without letting the cat out of the bag.

 All artwork was created traditionally, scanned and imported into our 2D and 3D software.
 This process allowed maximum control over timing and incorporation of additional animated elements such a misty version of the evil queen, flying ravens and grabbing tree hands.